yuyangji/XRGestures/README.md

 # XRGestures

 A simple and sophisticated framework and toolkit to enable easy gesture creation and gesture recognition.
 This software was primarily tested using the Vicon system.
+Can be used with a normal VR setup. i.e only controllers and HMD.
 Uses modular function components to construct gestures.

 Advantages